angular/angular/aio/content/tutorial/toh-pt5.md

 The space below the `<router-outlet>` is blank.

-To make the app navigate to the dashboard automatically, add the following route to the `AppRoutingModule.Routes` array.
+To make the app navigate to the dashboard automatically, add the following route to the `AppRoutingModule.routes` array.

 <code-example path="toh-pt5/src/app/app-routing.module.ts" header="src/app/app-routing.module.ts" region="redirect-route">
 </code-example>